 The operation is performed under a general anaesthetic and usually takes about an hour.
-Your surgeon will make a cut in your neck in the line of one of your skin creases and remove part, or all, of the thyroid gland. (see figure 1).
+Your surgeon will make a cut on your neck in the line of one of your skin creases.
+Your surgeon will remove part, or all, of the thyroid gland.

 What complications can happen?

 Like all surgical procedures, there are some levels of risks to consider.
 Some of these can be serious and can even cause death.
 However, you can speak to your doctor about the following general and specific complications that may worry you.

 - Infection of the surgical site (wound)

 - Unsightly scarring of your skin

 - Blood clot in your leg

 Specific complications of this operation

 - Change in your voice

 - Drop in calcium levels in your blood